iamahadansari07-dot/Amazon_Clone/README.md

-# Amazon_Clone
+# My_Portfolio
-This is Amazon Project For Prectise
+This is Portfolio Project